Open-Attestation/oa-verify/README.md

 }
 ```

-Note that in the example above, using `utils.isValidFragment` might be unnecessary.
-It's possible to use directly `ValidTokenRegistryDataV2.guard` over the data.
+> **Note:** In the example above, it may be unnecessary to use `utils.isValidFragment`, as it's possible to use `ValidTokenRegistryDataV2.guard` directly over the data.

 ### List of utilities